 If you purchase a capital asset (furniture, equipment, computers, etc.), you cannot claim the total purchase amount in one year.
 Instead, you claim the depreciation amount (Capital Cost Allowance or CCA) based on the rate the CRA allows.
-Please speak with a tax specialist to ensure you're using the correct CCA class and claiming the correct amount.
+Please speak with a tax specialist to ensure you use the correct CCA class and claim the proper amount.